foss-for-synopsys-dwc-arc-processors/arc-ABI-manual/arcv3-elf.md

 storage space of newly created threads.
 See [https://www.akkadia.org/drepper/tls.pdf](https://www.akkadia.org/drepper/tls.pdf).

+The ARC processor uses Variant I model for thread-local storage.
+The first word is the dynamic thread pointer (DTV) pointer and the second word is reserved.

+In the GNU linux toolchain, the thread pointer is always keept in `gp` register.

-In The ELF Thread Local Storage Model, TLS offsets are used instead of pointers.
-The ELF TLS sections are initialization images for the thread local variables of each new thread.
+The TLS sections are initialization images for the thread local variables of each new thread.
 A TLS offset defines an offset into the dynamic thread vector which is pointed to by the TCB (Thread Control Block) held in the `gp` register.

 There are various thread local storage models for statically allocated or dynamically allocated thread local storage.
 The following table